skyfielders/python-skyfield/skyfield/documentation/positions.rst

-using the positions of very distant quasars, so its precision can improve each decade as radio telescopes become more sensitive and measure quasar positions more accurately.
+using the positions of very distant quasars, so its precision can improve each decade as radio telescopes become more sensitive and measure quasar positions ever more accurately.

-In case you ever want to interact directly with ICRS |xyz| coordinates, here is where the three axes point:
+If you want to interact directly with ICRS |xyz| coordinates, here is where its axes point:

-* *x-axis* — Aims at the Vernal Equinox’s location on 2000 January 1,
+* *x-axis* — Aims at the Vernal Equinox’s position on 2000 January 1,
   which is defined more technically as the ascending node of the ecliptic on the celestial equator.
   Ancient astronomers called this “the first point of Ares”